ledelma2/OwPerfTrakr/README.md

 The first part of the project will be Data Collection.
 Here all data needed to perform analysis will be collected.

-The actual match data collection is intended to be done using a refactored version of my scraper from the old OverwatchDSApp project.
-To be completely honest I don't remember how it 100% works anymore, but I do know it uses some weird api from the 1000th page of google.
-From there it puts everything into a collection, but I currently need to look further into what that collection makeup is.
-Regardless, this should suffice for the initial collection portion of the project.
+The match data collection is done using a refactored version of my web scraper from the old OverwatchDSApp project.
+That project was based off an outdated python webscraper developed by Alex Botello.
+From what I can tell the component used the requests-html library to import html from the playoverwatch website.
+From there Alex found a pattern for parsing out hero stat data.
+All this logic and code can be found at the path DataCollection/web_scraper/deprecated/python-overwatch.

+The refactored web scraper contains 3 major components:
+- overwatch_user
+- - a class to denote an overwatch player whose data we wish to scrape
+- overwatch_statistic_generator
+- - a class to collect all statistics for a specific hero for a specific overwatch player
+- overwatch_data_collector
+- - a class to collect all data for all heroes for a specific overwatch player

-Once the data has been collected I intend to put it directly into some not yet specified DTO.
-This DTO will then be sent to the Data Storage and Access class for cleaning and insertion into the database.
+Once the data has been collected I intend to put it directly into a json string.
+This json data will then be sent to the Data Storage and Access class for cleaning and insertion into the database.

-### Assumptions

-This is a very uncertain part of the project so early on, the following is subject to change upon discovery of new information

-1. Data will be parsed in the Data Storage and Access portion of the project

 ## 2. Data Storage and Access